pytorch/ignite/examples/references/segmentation/pascal_voc2012/NOTES_Trains.md

 In the **Trains Web-App (UI)**, track the experiment and visualize results in the experiment's details pane, which is organized in tabs and provides the following information;

-* Source code, uncommitted changes, Python packages and versions, and other information, in the **EXECUTION** tab.
+* Source code, uncommitted changes, Python packages and versions, and other information, in the **EXECUTION** tab
-* Hyperparameters in the **HYPERPARAMETERS** tab.
+* Hyperparameters in the **HYPERPARAMETERS** tab
-* Input model, Configuration, Output model, and other artifacts in the **ARTIFACTS** tab.
+* Input model, Configuration, Output model, and other artifacts in the **ARTIFACTS** tab
-* Experiment Comments and General experiment information in the **INFO** tab.
+* Experiment Comments and General experiment information in the **INFO** tab
-* Results in the **RESULTS** tab, including the log, scalar metric plots, plots of any data, and debug samples.
+* Results in the **RESULTS** tab, including the log, scalar metric plots, plots of any data, and debug samples

 ## Reproducing the experiments